Worship Schedule

 Grace also regularly offers unique retreat, lecture series, short term studies, and symposium formation opportunities.
 Learn more about additional adult Christian formation events and opportunities at the links below.

-The Center for Prayer and Spiritual Practice at Grace Episcopal Church seeks to nurture the transformation of the community from the inside out.
+The School for Prayer and Spiritual Practice at Grace Episcopal Church seeks to nurture the transformation of the community from the inside out.

 Community Opportunities